qingyuanxingsi/12306_passcracking/12306result.md

 2. Sort the substrings by its length in descending order
 3. From the longest length, try to match the personal information to the substrings.
 4. If a match is found, recursively found the segments left.
+5. Only segment with length >= 2 will be matched.

 For example, a string Chris19880808abc will be matched in the following order: